Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 Two strategies are commonly used for dynamic multiple workflow scheduling: \textit{immediate} and \textit{periodic}.
 In the immediate strategy, tasks are scheduled as soon as they become \textit{ready}.
 However, this approach faces two challenges: first, the runtime overhead caused by executing the scheduling algorithm for each task as it becomes ready, and second, the greedy decision-making process for each task without considering the future tasks and their potential impact on the current scheduling.
 To address these issues, the periodic strategy was introduced.
 This method divides time into intervals, collecting all ready tasks within each interval and scheduling them all at once at the end of the interval.
 While this approach resolves the problems associated with immediate scheduling, it also introduces a delay, causing ready tasks to wait until the end of the interval, potentially missing deadlines.
 Most previous work in dynamic scheduling adopts the immediate strategy \cite{8, 6, 13}, although some utilize the periodic strategy \cite{2, 74}.
 Chen et al. \cite{42} introduced a hybrid strategy, where they use periodic scheduling but select tasks at the start of each interval that are predicted to have their earliest start time within the current interval.
 These tasks are scheduled on available resources ahead of time.

-Only two studies have employed a combination of both static and dynamic scheduling types.
+Four studies have employed a combination of both static and dynamic scheduling types \cite{1, 55, 61, 86}.
 Taheri et al. \cite{1} proposed a framework consisting of two phases: static planning and dynamic scheduling.
 In the static planning phase, a heuristic algorithm is used to schedule a combined workflow.
 During the dynamic scheduling phase, the system seeks to provision the necessary resources and execute tasks based on the static plan.
 However, adjustments may be made to the initial schedule to account for uncertainties in the cloud environment.
 Similarly, Zhou et al. \cite{55} introduced a comparable framework with an offline optimization stage using breadth-first search or A* algorithms to create a static schedule, followed by an online adaptation stage that refines the primary schedule using runtime information about cloud resources and workflow executions.
+Finally, Toporkov et al. \cite{86} perform a static analysis of each incoming workflow using the Critical Jobs’ Method (CJM) to determine feasible execution windows for all tasks.
+These windows are then used to group tasks into independent execution batches that respect data dependencies.
+At runtime, as each batch approaches its planned start time, a dynamic assignment process selects and provisions suitable VMs by solving a matching problem.

 Figure \ref{fig:types} illustrates the distribution of articles across each category.
 It is evident that immediate dynamic scheduling is the most commonly used approach.